 Lowering the car window, I slow to a mere 10 miles per hour to listen to the cacophony of bleating sounds as they echo across the valley.
 What I am hearing is not the typical baaaa sounds found on pull-string toys, “the duck says quack, the lamb says baaaaaa“.
 These sounds are not like the written words in a storybook to describe the voices of a sheep.
 No, these sheep are sounding like the quiet babbling of a contented baby, a toned-down version of the rhythmic staccato of a woodpecker at work on an old dead tree, a cow mooing, many meeeeehs, and the stereotypical baaaa.
 The variety of vocal sounds of the many sheep surprises me.

 CARLISLE, THE HERDER

-A battered pickup truck is parked along side the road…I am curious about the sheep, so we stop.
+A battered pickup truck is parked alongside the road…I am curious about the sheep, so we stop.
 Carlisle, the owner-sheepherder is more than willing to talk about his flock.
 He explains that the man on the horse is a Peruvian Herder – “the best herders there can be,” according to Carlisle.
 His job as herdsman is to take his sheepdog and ride among the sheep day and night to assure their safety from predators.
-In this particular area the threat mainly comes from coyotes and mountain lions.
+In this particular area, the threat mainly comes from coyotes and mountain lions.
 They must also watch for poachers who seek unguarded opportunities to steal and kill.
-This is open range – no fences or coralls.
-Diligence with ever-watchful eyes keep the herdsman and owners always alert.
+This is open range – no fences or corrals.
+Diligence with ever-watchful eyes keeps the herdsman and owners always alert.

 Carlisle stands beside his truck, constantly leaning over the lamb, patting his head, speaking softly to him.
 He gently moves his calloused hand over the lamb, searching for any sign of labored breathing, or swelling.
 There is no external sign of injury, but the lamb had been unable to get up after being struck.